raydeejay/z80love/README.md

     F10 - Step over the instruction at PC
     F1 - Switch to REPL mode
     F2 - Run from PC
+    F3 - Save to snapshot.mem
+    F4 - Restore from snapshot.mem

 ### Commands
     \> nnnn - set PC to nnnn